2019ChenGong/Offline_RL_Poisoner/mujoco/README.md

 ## Training poisoned agents:

-The hyper-parameters settings of offline RL algorithms are recorded in fold './params'.
+The hyper-parameters settings of offline RL algorithms are recorded in the folder './params'.

 For training:
 ```